859+ people booked this recently

 Why is the double marker test done?

 The double marker test diagnoses the chromosomal abnormalities.
-The test detects neurological problems such as Down syndrome or Edwards Syndrome in the fetuS
+The test detects neurological problems such as Down syndrome or Edwards Syndrome in the fetus.

 When is the double marker test done?

-The double market test is done during the 10 to 14 weeks of pregnancy.
+The double marker test is done during the 10 to 14 weeks of pregnancy.
 This specific timing is important for accurate results.
 This early screening allows for early detection if any issues are present.

 How much time does it take for a double marker test?